 In 2022, we’re seeing a shift in how people order food

 Food industry trends and challenges across the globe

 And when it comes to consumers – watch out!
-More New Zealanders want to build relationships with brands they trust in 2021, with measuring the perception of the brand’s performance during the pandemic a key takeaway for those in the food industry.
+More New Zealanders want to build relationships with brands they trust, with measuring the perception of the brand’s performance during the pandemic a key takeaway for those in the food industry.
 Sustainable and regenerative agriculture also continues to rise, with more growers working towards a conservation and rehabilitation approach to farming.

 Across the ditch, Australians have been out in their gardens in droves, growing more food at home than ever before, but that hasn’t stopped a huge increase in direct-to-consumer channels providing ready-made or cook-your-own-meal delivery services.
 However, a unique challenge faces the food industry this year – finding a balance between achieving the country’s 2025 National Packaging Targets, while not impacting on the 2030 Food Waste Strategy.